Required Qualifications (as evidenced by an attached resume):

 Brief Description of Duties:

 The Assistant Coach will use independent discretion and judgment in identifying student-athletes capable of competing both academically and athletically at Stony Brook University.
-He/She will play a decisive role in the subsequent active recruitment of those identified student-athletes and more importantly he/she will award athletic scholarships, either independently or in conjunction with the Head Coach.
-The Assistant Coach is responsible for managing an assigned recruiting territory and identifying prospective student-athletes through thorough research, by independently evaluating talent at local and national events, and initiating correspondence with coaches and prospects.
+He/She will play a decisive role in the subsequent active recruitment of those identified student-athletes and more importantly he/she will award athletics scholarships, either independently or in conjunction with the Head Coach.
+The Assistant Coach is responsible for managing an assigned recruiting territory and identifying prospective student-athletes through thorough research, by independently evaluating talent at local & national events, and initiating correspondence and maintaining relationship with coaches and prospects.
 The Assistant Coach is responsible for managing a database of prospects and maintaining records of contacts, to remain in compliance with NCAA, Conference and University regulations.
 The Assistant Coach must propose, manage and adhere to a recruiting budget for each of the events attended.

-NCAA Rules Compliance:
+NCAA Rules Compliance

 * Failure to comply with NCAA regulations can result in suspension without pay, termination, fines, institutional loss of scholarship and bans on post-season competition.

-This is a full time appointment.
+This is a part time appointment.
 FLSA Exempt position, not eligible for the overtime provisions of the FLSA.
 Minimum salary threshold must be met to maintain FLSA exemption.
 Night and weekend work will be required.

 Pursuant to Executive Order 161, no State entity, as defined by the Executive Order, is permitted to ask, or mandate, in any form, that an applicant for employment provide his or her current compensation, or any prior compensation history, until such time as the applicant is extended a conditional offer of employment with compensation.
 If such information has been requested from you before such time, please contact the Governor’s Office of Employee Relations at (518) 474-6988 or via email at email@example.com.